Skip site navigation (1)Skip section navigation (2)

 -h, --help[=false] help for gdu

--i, --ignore-dirs=[/proc,/dev,/sys,/run] Absolute paths to ignore (sep-
+-i, --ignore-dirs=[/proc,/dev,/sys,/run] Paths to ignore (separated by

 -l, --log-file="/dev/null" Path to a logfile

--m, --max-cores Set max cores that GDU will use.
+-m, --max-cores Set max cores that Gdu will use.

 -c, --no-color[=false] Do not use colorized output